voxel51/api-py/README.md

 export VOXEL51_API_TOKEN="/path/to/your/api-token.json"
 ```

-Alternatively, you can permanently activate a token with below `Python` code.
-Run this code in `python REPL` :
+Alternatively, you can permanently activate a token using below `Python` code.Open the `Python REPL` and run this code:

 ```py
 from voxel51.auth import activate_token